lucasphilipp1/3D-Electron-Microscopy-of-Dinoflagellate-Chromosomes-Across-Many-Species/README.md

 uniConvolutionKernel.setValueAt(3,4,4,0)
 uniConvolutionKernel.setValueAt(4,4,4,0)

-aProgress = None  # No progress bar for the process, have not figured out this aspect of Dragonfly yet theOutputChannel = None  # My script overwrites the existing MultiROI, no need to create a new one but it is required as an argument for the method labelRange = range(1,COM_multiROI.getLabelCount()) aSetOfLabels = None  # Initialize the label names within the MultiROI
+aProgress = None  # No progress bar theOutputChannel = None  # My script overwrites the existing MultiROI, no need to create a new one but it is required as an argument for the method labelRange = range(1,COM_multiROI.getLabelCount()) aSetOfLabels = None  # Initialize the label names within the MultiROI